 NHS England sets the direction for NHS information technology and informatics so that commissioners, providers and suppliers can make informed investment decisions, identifying, amongst the alternative approaches, those that deliver the highest quality care for patients.
 Frontline clinicians leading this agenda will ensure that systems are designed around optimal clinical workflows, enabling health and care professionals to do their jobs more effectively.

-The Strategic Systems and Technology Directorate is responsible for realising the digital information needs of the NHS and for stimulating the development of new innovative information technology and information services to benefit clinicians, patients and the public.
+The Strategic Systems and Technology Directorate is responsible for realising the digital information needs of the NHS and for stimulating the development of new innovative information technology and information services to benefit patients, clinicians and the public.

 Key deliverables for the Strategic Systems and Technology Directorate include: